michaelmusty/.dotfiles/README.markdown

 [Getmail](http://pyropus.ca/software/getmail/),
 [maildrop](http://www.courier-mta.org/maildrop/), and
 [MSMTP](http://msmtp.sourceforge.net/); the configurations for these are not included here.
-I make heavy use of GnuPG for email—everything is signed by default, and I encrypt whenever I have a public key available for the recipient.
+I sign whenever I have some indication that the recipient might be using a PGP implementation, and I encrypt whenever I have a public key available for them.
 The GnuPG interfacing is done with [GPGme](http://www.gnupg.org/related_software/gpgme/), rather than defining commands for each crypto operation.
 I wrote [an article about this setup](http://blog.sanctum.geek.nz/linux-crypto-email/) if it sounds appealing.